deplatt/GrinNet/Written_Reports/Sprint_1/s1-journal.md

 - Describe the changes, if any, that you are making to your requirements, user personas, user stories, use cases, and prototype based on these reviews.
 - Describe your rationale in deciding what changes to make (or not make) based on the reviews. -->

+From the feedback from all people, we have decided that being able to edit posts isn't really necessary.
+The users can just delete their old post and make a new post if they want to edit it.
+This changed our MVP since we considered this part of the MVP.

+We also decided to add a stretch goal for our project: expiration dates.
+We realize that server space will be a definite problem for us, and users probably don't want to see posts about events that ended a few days ago.
+Thus, a stretch goal for our project should be for users to be able to set an expiration date for their posts.

 ## Part 3: (Paper Prototype)

 Below our pictures of our initial prototype.
 Our use cases in our first paper prototype include: